 In professional settings, male narcissists feel entitled to promotions, recognition, or special treatment, regardless of their actual performance or qualifications.

 They become resentful or envious when others receive accolades or advance in their careers, believing that they are inherently more deserving of such rewards.

 Male narcissists, driven by their inflated sense of self-worth and superiority, can be extremely jealous of others and will react negatively to their accomplishments.

 This jealousy stems from a deep-rooted insecurity and fear of being overshadowed or outperformed by others, which threatens their self-image as the most important and successful person in any given situation.

 When faced with the achievements of others, male narcissists will not offer congratulations or acknowledge the success of those around them.

-Instead, they may downplay or dismiss the accomplishments, attempting to minimize the importance of the achievement or attribute it to luck or external factors rather than the individual’s hard work or talent.
+Instead, they will downplay or dismiss the accomplishments, attempting to minimize the importance of the achievement or attribute it to luck or external factors rather than the individual’s hard work or talent.

 In some cases, male narcissists may even go so far as to actively sabotage the success of others to maintain their perceived superiority.

 This can involve spreading rumors, withholding information, or undermining others’ efforts to create obstacles and impede their progress.

 Traits of the Male Narcissist – Exploitation of Others